purduesigbots/pros-docs/v5/api/cpp/rotation.rst

 set_position
 ~~~~~~~~~

-Get the Rotation sensor's current position in hundreths of ticks.
+Set the Rotation sensor to a desired rotation value.

 This function uses the following values of ``errno`` when an error state is reached: